Bringing Family to the United States

 - Your dependent should make a visa appointment in her/his home country.
 Please see above for more details.

 - After your dependent obtains the visa, he or she can travel to the U.S.Within 30 days after your dependent’s arrival, you will need to arrange for health insurance.
-If you are currently insured by Pearce and Pearce, you can apply for dependent insurance at an additional cost.
+If you are currently insured by GSU Health Insurance Plan (SHIP), you can apply for dependent insurance at an additional cost.
 If you are covered by a different insurance company, contact your insurance company to learn of your possible options.
-For more information on insurance for dependents please see the Health Insurance information on the ISSS website.
+For more information on insurance for dependents please see the Health Insurance information on the GSU website.

 - Your dependent(s) are not eligible for a Social Security Number, but s/he can get a Georgia driver’s license if they are at least 16 years old.